justinsandman/Capstone/README.md

     * Interface for sleep log feature that users manually input sleep data from wearables.
 * **WeightLog.html**
     * Interface for weight logging where users can input their bodyweight manually that is visualized on a line plot
+* **ActivityLevel.html**
+    * Interface for the user to be able to change their activity level
+* **ForgotPassword.html**
+    * Interface for the user to be able to enter their email to reset password
+* **MyAccount.html**
+    * Interface for the user to be able to manage their account
+* **ResetPassword.html**
+    * Interface for once the user enters their email and it matches where they will be able to enter a new password

 ## SQL
 Database Management files
 * database.sql